acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/detectors/presence_detection.rst

 Advanced detector parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Antoher way to adjust overall sensitivity is to change the output time constants.
+Another way to adjust overall sensitivity is to change the output time constants.
 Increase time constants to get a more stable output or decrease for faster response.

 Fast motions - looking for a person walking towards or away from the sensor